mujocolab/mjlab/docs/source/installation.rst

 Installation Guide
 ==================

-``mjlab`` is in active **beta** and tightly coupled to MuJoCo Warp.
+``mjlab`` is tightly coupled to MuJoCo Warp.
 This guide presents different installation paths so you can choose the one that best fits your use case.

 .. contents::
    :local: